Selling Guide: How to Sell Your Property in Marbella

 Buyers will conduct thorough checks before purchasing.
 Having these ready speeds up the process:

-- Legal documents: Title deed, land registry information, community debts, certificates
+• Legal documents: title deed, land registry information, proof of no community debts, and certificates

-- Urbanistic documents: First Occupation License (LPO), planning compliance certificates, certificate of no infractions from the town hall
+• Urban planning documents: First Occupation License (LPO), planning compliance certificates, and a certificate of no infractions from the Town Hall

 Note on the First Occupation License (LPO):

-Many properties in Marbella, especially those built in the 2000s, may not have the full LPO due to developers slightly exceeding permitted building volumes.
-In practice, people live in these properties, they get resold, and banks provide mortgages.
-Your lawyer can advise on specific situations.
-For villas, it's common for basements to have rooms officially designated as "storage" but used as bedrooms, gyms, or cinemas — this is extremely common and rarely creates problems.
+Many properties in Marbella, especially those built in the 2000s, may not have a full LPO because developers slightly exceeded the permitted building volume.
+In practice, people live in these properties, they are resold, and banks provide mortgages for them.
+Your lawyer can advise you on your specific situation.
+For villas, it is also common for basements to include rooms officially designated as “storage” but used as bedrooms, gyms, or cinemas — this is extremely common and rarely creates problems.

 3. Listing Agreement and Exclusive Contract

-The listing agreement is a document handed by the agent to you to sign.
-It determines factors such as the type of listing, the time period the property will be for sale, the listing price, commission terms, and how the agent will be paid once the property is sold.
+The listing agreement is a document your agent gives you to sign.
+It sets out the type of listing, the period during which the property will be for sale, the asking price, commission terms, and how the agent will be paid once the property is sold.

 Open market listing:

 Marbella has an open real estate market, meaning you can list your property with several agents and agencies.
 Whoever sells the property is entitled to the commission.
-This is viable for those willing to be in active communication with various agents.
+This option can work well for sellers willing to stay in active communication with multiple agents.

 If you choose this option:

-- Actively control how agencies promote your property online
+• Actively monitor how agencies promote your property online

-- Consider preparing your own marketing assets to share with all agencies, ensuring consistent quality
+• Consider preparing your own marketing assets to share with all agencies to ensure consistent quality

 Exclusive listing:

-Many vendors opt for signing an exclusive right to sell with an agent or agency.
+Many vendors choose to sign an exclusive right-to-sell agreement with one agent or agency.
 Benefits include:

-- Your property becomes the primary focus with dedicated marketing efforts
+• Your property becomes the main focus of dedicated marketing efforts

-- The agent works alongside you throughout the marketing process for personal input
+• The agent works closely with you throughout the marketing process and can better reflect your input

-- The agent controls all marketing and viewing actions on your behalf
+• The agent manages all marketing and viewing activity on your behalf

-- The property appears more exclusive to viewers, gaining more attention and recognition
+• The property can appear more exclusive to buyers, gaining more attention and recognition

 Neither option guarantees a sale more than the other.
-Choose the option that feels best for you and your property.
+Choose the one that feels right for you and your property.

 4. Marketing Your Marbella Property for Sale